 Neck pain is a common problem that many people experience on a daily basis.
 This kind of pain typically occurs after the neck, or cervical spine, is bent or twisted for too long.
-Neck pain after sleeping often occurs when a person sleeps with his neck bent at an odd angle, and this is commonly referred to as a stiff neck.
-An individual can usually avoid neck pain after sleeping by doing something as simple as changing his mattress, pillow, or sleeping position.
+Neck pain after sleeping often occurs when a person sleeps with his neck bent at an odd angle.
+An individual can usually avoid this pain by doing something as simple as changing his mattress, pillow, or sleeping position.

 Probably one of the simplest things a person can do to help avoid neck pain after sleeping is to change his pillow.
-A pillow that is too low can cause the head to bend down, stretching the neck, while a pillow that is too high can cause the head to bend up.
-Either of these sleeping positions can lead to neck pain after sleeping.
-An ergonomic pillow, or neck pillow, which can provide the proper support to the head and prevent neck strain, is often recommended.
+A pillow that is too low can cause the head to tilt down, stretching the neck, while a pillow that is too high can cause the head to tilt up.
+Either of these sleeping positions can lead to pain in the morning.
+An ergonomic or neck pillow, which can provide the proper support to the head and prevent neck strain, is often recommended.
 Choosing the right pillow, however, often depends on which position a person sleeps in.

-Stomach sleepers often suffer neck pain after sleeping.
-This is because the head is usually turned the side to avoid the face being shoved into the pillow.
+Stomach sleepers often suffer neck pain after sleeping because the head is usually turned the side to avoid the face being shoved into the pillow.
 This position twists the cervical spine, and if a person's neck is in this position for too long, it can lead to pain and stiffness in the morning.

-Most people can't really help which position they end up in while sleeping.
-There are a couple of things that can be done to avoid the positions that lead to neck pain after sleeping.
+Most people can't really help which position they end up in while sleeping, but there are a few things that can be done to avoid the positions that lead to neck pain.
 For example, some people find it helpful to place a pillow right next to them when they go to bed, which can sometimes keep them from rolling onto their stomachs.
-You can also sew a tennis ball onto the front or side of their pajama top, which can be extremely uncomfortable if you happen to roll over onto it when you are sleeping.
+You can also sew a tennis ball onto the front or side of your pajama top, which can be extremely uncomfortable if you happen to roll over onto it when you are sleeping.
 This will usually cause you to roll onto your back again, preventing a stiff neck in the morning.

 I am 36, sleep on the floor, and make an effort to sleep on my back. i keep another pillow just under my upper thighs which seems to stop the back from being at a bit of a tough position, and subconsciously reminds me not to turn on my side.
 If i do turn to the side, it's usually consciously now (and in the morning when i know I'll be getting up soon).